Price Up, Open Interest Down: Short Covering or Profit Taking?

 Open Interest (OI) is the total number of unsettled contracts on the exchange.
 When OI rises, new contracts are being created: a new long and a new short are matched into the market.
 When OI falls, existing contracts are being closed: an old long and an old short leave the market.

-OI Z-Score (open_interest_z) normalises the rate of change in OI, not the absolute level.
+Open Interest Z-Score normalises the rate of change in OI, not the absolute level.
 A positive value means OI is growing faster than its historical average pace: positions are accumulating above normal.
 A negative value means OI is contracting faster than normal: positions are closing at above-average pace.
 On the 5m timeframe it is fast-moving; on the 60m it smooths out to show whether the accumulation or depletion rate is anomalous.

 April 1: STO-USDT Binance Perpetuals